 In October 2014, the Company entered into an interest rate swap agreement to hedge cash flows tied to changes in the underlying floating interest rate tied to LIBOR for the Term Note as discussed in Note 7 (Line of Credit and Long-Term Debt).
+On June 21, 2019, the Company amended the interest rate swap agreement to continue to hedge a portion of our exposure to interest rate risk from the Term Note.
+The original hedging relationship was de-designated, and the amended interest rate swap was re-designated simultaneously.
+The amended interest rate swap qualified as an effective cash flow hedge at the initial assessment based upon a regression analysis.
+The contract, with a notional amount totaling \$60.6 million at June 30, 2019, was recorded at fair value.

-During the quarter ended March 31, 2019, our interest rate swap agreement was 100% effective.
+During the quarter ended June 30, 2019, the interest rate swap agreement was deemed highly effective.
 Changes in fair value, including accrued interest and adjustments for non-performance risk, that qualify as cash flow hedges are classified in AOCI.
 Amounts classified in AOCI are subsequently reclassified into earnings in the period during which the hedged transactions affect earnings.
-As of March 31, 2019, the fair value of our interest rate swap agreement was less than its cost basis and as such is recorded within Other Liabilities on the Consolidated Balance Sheets.

-We had the following outstanding interest rate swap agreement designated as an interest rate cash flow hedge as of March 31, 2019 (\$ in thousands):
+As of June 30, 2019, the fair value of our interest rate swap agreement was less than its cost basis and as such is recorded within Other Liabilities on the Consolidated Balance Sheets.
+We had the following outstanding interest rate swap agreement designated as an interest rate cash flow hedge as of June 30, 2019 (\$ in thousands):

-Fair Value Effective Date Maturity Date Hierarchy Interest Rate Fair Value Notional Amount October 15, 2014 October 5, 2024 Level 2 4.11% \$(640) \$61,561
+Fair Value Effective Date Maturity Date Hierarchy Interest Rate Fair Value Notional Amount July 5, 2019 June 5, 2029 Level 2 4.16% \$(2,600) \$60,639